 - Financial return data for a stock (past returns are a sample of all possible future returns)

-In practice, sample SD is the default for almost all research, data analysis, and business contexts.
-If you are unsure, use sample SD.
+Sample SD is the default for almost all research, data analysis, and business work.
+If you're unsure which to use, use sample SD.

 How to Interpret Standard Deviation